-Assuming the conditions for early maturity have not been met, the fund will enter into a liquidation phase, which will begin six (6) months before the Maturity Date.
-The fund will adopt a prudent style of investment management.
+During the liquidation phase, which will begin six (6) months before the Maturity Date, the investment limits for the carry phase will not apply, and the fund will adopt a prudent style of investment management.
 The securities comprising the Buy-and-Hold Portfolio will be held until maturity or sold, particularly those whose maturity exceeds that of the fund.
 During this liquidation phase, any fresh investment will be solely in money market instruments and money market UCITS, and in debt securities with a maturity earlier than the Maturity Date.
-The objective of the liquidation phase will be to ensure that the portfolio is at least 80% invested in money market instruments and money market UCITS, and in debt securities with a maturity earlier than the Maturity Date, one (1) month at the latest before the Maturity Date of the fund.
-In the case of exceptional market situations likely to hinder the fulfilment of the fund's investment objective, the management company may, in the interest of unitholders, postpone the Maturity Date by nine (9) months from the Maturity Date initially planned.
+The objective of the liquidation phase will be to ensure that the Fund's portfolio has at least 80% of its net assets invested in money market instruments and money market UCITS, and in debt securities with a maturity earlier than the Maturity Date, one (1) month at the latest before the Maturity Date of the fund.
+In the event of an exceptional market situation likely to hinder the fulfilment of the Fund's investment objective, the management company may, in the interest of unitholders, postpone the Maturity Date by nine (9) months from the Maturity Date initially planned.